tungphan311/elotus/readme.md

 **Movies** is a movies app using the [The Movie Database API](https://developers.themoviedb.org/3).

-- Total time: 72 hours (please no more!)

 ## User Stories

 The following **required** functionality is completed: